 1. Wash and rinse jars, lids, and screw bands.
 Set screw bands aside until ready to use.
 Place jars in boiling water bath canner with a rack, fill at least 2/3 of the way full with water, and bring to a boil.
 Boil jars for 10 minutes to sterilize (add 1 additional minute of sterilizing time for every 1000 feet above sea level), then turn down heat and let jars stand in hot water until ready to use.
 Place lids in water in a small pan, bring to a low simmer, and hold there until ready to use.

-6. In a separate bowl, combine 3/4 cup of the honey and the pectin powder.
+5. In a separate bowl, combine the sugar and the pectin powder.
 Mix well and set aside.

-7. Bring the ginger-lemon liquid to rolling boil over high heat.
-Add the honey-pectin mixture, then stir vigorously for 1 to 2 minutes, still over the highest heat, to dissolve pectin.
-Add the remaining 3/4 cup honey, and stir to dissolve the honey while returning the mixture to a boil.
-Then, remove it from the heat.
+6. Bring the kumquat mixture to a rolling boil over high heat.
+Add the sugar-pectin mixture, then stir vigorously for 1 to 2 minutes, still over the highest heat, to dissolve pectin.
+Return the mixture to a boil, then remove it from the heat.

-8. Remove hot jars from canner and fill jars with jelly, leaving ¼ inch of headspace.
+7. Remove hot jars from canner and fill jars with marmalade, leaving ¼ inch of headspace.
 Remove trapped air bubbles, wipe rims with a damp cloth, and put on lids and screw bands, tightening bands only to “fingertip tight” (until resistance is met, and then just the tiniest bit more).

-10. Turn off heat and allow canner and jars to sit for 5 minutes.
-Then, remove jars from canner.
+9. Turn off heat and allow canner and jars to sit for 5 minutes.
+Then remove jars from canner.

-11. Allow jars to cool undisturbed for 12-24 hours.
-Then, confirm that jars have sealed.
+10. Allow jars to cool undisturbed for 12 to 24 hours.
+Then confirm that jars have sealed.
 Remove screw bands from sealed jars, rinse off outside of jars if necessary, label jars, and store for later use.

 Recipe and photos by Allison Carroll Duffy